xy-kasumi/Spark-pulser/docs/user-manual.md

 PULSER is designed to be safe (de-energized) to be turned on with "Control Connector" disconnected.

 ### Physical layer
-"Control Connector" pinout (at **host-side**.
-See note.):
+"Control Connector" pinout:
-1. Don't Connect
+1. SDA
+2. SCL
 2. GND
-3. GND
-4. I2C SDA
-5. GND
-6. I2C SCL
-7. GATE
-8. GND

-Note: Type-A (terminals on same-side) means cross-cable.
-Thus, pinout at host and PULSER board is flipped.

 * I2C SDA/SCL: 3.3V I/O. Standard Mode (~400kHz).
 Pulled-up in PULSER board.
-* GATE: 3.3V digital input

 ### I2C layer